mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | s: Species

+  | Add a reference to a Species object to the species list.

 * | **find_species**

    * | name: str
    * | return type: Species

+  | Find a Species object using name in the species list.
+  | Returns None if no such species is found.

 * | **add_reaction_rule**

    * | r: ReactionRule

+  | Add a reference to a ReactionRule object to the reaction_rules list.

 * | **find_reaction_rule**